Grow chives indoors for instant access to a flavourful, aromatic herb that packs a punch.

 Chives pack the most flavor when it is added to a cooked meal at the very end.

 Chives are more like garlic or garlic greens.
-It brings new flavours to your meal.
+It brings new layers of flavors to your meal.

 Here are my top 10 ways to use chives